journey-ad/Moe-Counter/Readme.md

   port: 3000

 db:
-  type: mongodb # sqlite or mongodb
+  type: sqlite # sqlite or mongodb
 ```

 If you use mongodb, you need to specify the environment variable `DB_URL`